-On appeal, the Court of Appeals for the Federal Circuit (CAFC) agreed that the mark contained scandalous and immoral material.38 However, the CAFC did not find any substantial public interest in proscribing scandalous or immoral marks.
-Reversing the TTAB's decision, the CAFC did not find any public interest in banning scandalous and immoral marks, and held that the provision remains vague and ambiguous and fails the constitutional muster.39
+On appeal, the Court of Appeals for the Federal Circuit (CAFC) agreed that the mark contained scandalous and immoral material.
+However, they questioned the constitutionality of s.2(a), and held that there was no public interest in proscribing the registration of the mark FUCT.
+The CAFC decided that the provision proscribing 'scandalous' and 'immoral' marks remains vague and ambiguous and fails the constitutional muster.

 The Supreme Court admitted a writ of certiorari against the CAFC decision.
-The majority decision of the US Supreme Court in Iancu v.
-Brunetti was a logical extension of the principles established in Matal v.
-Tam.40 Unlike the CAFC whose decision was predicated on ambiguity, the Supreme Court held that the ban against scandalous and immoral marks "discriminate against speech based on the ideas or opinions it conveys."
-The majority asserted that the provision constituted a viewpoint based regulation which allows the registration of marks whose messages align with, rather than challenge, society's standards of decency and propriety.
-Explaining the reasoning of the court, Justice Alito explained that the decision of the majority was "not based on moral relativism, but on the recognition that a law banning speech deemed by government officials to be "immoral" or "scandalous" can easily be exploited for illegitimate ends."
+The majority decision of the US Supreme Court in lancu v Brunetti was a logical extension of the principles established in Matal v.
+Tam.
+Unlike E.I.P.R.
+228 the CAFC whose decision was predicated on ambiguity, the Supreme Court held that the ban against scandalous and immoral marks "discriminate against speech based on the ideas or opinions it conveys."
+The majority decision of the Supreme Court emphasized that similar to the proscription against disparaging marks, the prohibition to register 'scandalous' and 'immoral' marks constitutes a viewpoint based regulation.
+Such regulation allows registration of marks whose messages align with, rather than challenge, society's standards of decency and propriety.
+Explaining the reasoning of the court, Justice Alito explained that the decision of the majority was "not based on moral relativism, but on the recognition that a law banning speech deemed by government officials to be 'immoral' or 'scandalous' can easily be exploited for illegitimate ends."

-1.2.
 The continued relevance of linguistic regulation

 While the issues surrounding viewpoint neutrality and the application of First Amendment jurisprudence pertain exclusively to American legal frameworks and are irrelevant to Indian law,44 the focal point of studying the decision lies in the Court's nuanced stance.
-Despite outright condemnation of the extant statute's form, the Court underscored the intrinsic value
+Despite outright condemnation of the extant statute's form, the Court underscored the intrinsic value of linguistic regulation.
+This position was strikingly clear in the four minority opinions filed by the eight-judge bench.45